-At the dawn of the new century, the above case inspired two wildly different movies: Boogie Nights (1997) and Wonderland (2003).
+At the dawn of the new century, the Wonderland murder case inspired two wildly different movies: Boogie Nights (1997) and Wonderland (2003).
 The former is Paul Thomas Anderson laying his best Scorsese impression over a fictionalized history of the Golden Age of Porn, using John Holmes stand-in Dirk Diggler as the throughline.
-When donkey dick Diggler hits rock bottom of cocaine addiction and finds himself in the wrong place at the wrong time, this is what happens:
+When donkey-dick Diggler hits rock bottom of cocaine addiction and finds himself in the wrong place at the wrong time, this is what happens:

-To be clear, that infamous scene has little to do with the actual details of the Wonderland case.
+Now, that infamous scene actually has little to do with the specific details of the Wonderland case.
 Alfred Molina and his bodyguard are based on real people, as is Wahlberg, obviously, and there really was a fight over the mysterious contents of a coked-out foreigner’s safe.
 The actual Wonderland, however, was less a drug deal gone bad and more about one drug-dealing gang robbing the wrong dude (Eddie Nash, the inspiration for Molina’s character) and later suffering mortal consequences via lead pipes to the head.
-However, Anderson’s fictionalized version perfectly captures the essence of 80s drug culture and the moral despair of someone reaching the end result of making far too many bad decisions.
+Anderson’s fictionalized version instead perfectly captures the essence of 80s drug culture and the moral despair of someone reaching the end result of making far too many bad decisions.
 How, honestly, do you ever top that?